 This cheered me up and I thought you might like to see it, too.
 I made this my screensaver and when I feel down it makes me feel better.
 Keep battering your keyboards – no excuses!!! …OK the occasional good cry is allowed. 🙂 Continue reading Here’s What It Takes to Be a Great Writer!

 Most writers will agree that writing authentic dialogue can be a b***.
-Far from trying to be negative (totally not listening to the little voice at the back of my head right now), I thought it would be a good idea to point out the obvious before launching into an explanation of how to address […]Read more "3 Essential Strategies for Writing Authentic Dialogue"
+Far from trying to be negative (totally not listening to the little voice at the back of my head right now), I thought it would be a good idea to point out the obvious before launching into an explanation of how to address the problem.
+I have been looking around for advice on … Continue reading 3 Essential Strategies for Writing Authentic Dialogue

 If I had a plot that was all set in advance, why would I want go through the agony of writing the novel?
 A novel is a kind of exploration and discovery, for me at any rate. — Chaim Potok Who is Chaim Potok? – LEARN MORE Continue reading Plotting vs. Pantsing

 As my friends and I, are counting down the last few hours of an exceptionally tough year, I can’t help but think about how lucky I am to still be writing.
 Those who have been reading me regularly since the launch of this blog will have noticed the effects of what I can only describe as a horrific sh***-storm (a dramatic reduction in creative output). … Continue reading My 3 Most Important Writing Lessons of 2016

 How we tell stories seems to be a mysterious process that millions around the world want to be able to do, but 99.9% effectively fail.
 Why is it so hard for storyteller and audience to be one?
 What we communicate can change the lives of the writer and the audience.
 However, why stories matter and how to tell them better may not be as mysterious … Continue reading The Mystery of Storytelling: Advice From a Literary Agent (Julian Friedmann)